-So, how can you protect your business?
+So, how can you protect your business from cyber attacks?

 If businesses implement strong cybersecurity practices, they minimize the damage and danger to their operational survival.